-- Place back the brake calipers back, make sure it is the reverse process of how you removed the calipers, and then fix the wheels back.
+- Replace the brake calipers, make sure it is the reverse process of how you removed the calipers, and then fix the wheels back.

 The car battery is an essential part of your car because it powers up all electronic parts of your car.
 The battery can develop a fault at any time and you should learn to change it yourself.
 Sometimes the battery might be totally bad and you may need a new battery.
 During other times you might need to remove certain white residues on the battery.
 To do the replacement, all you need is a wrench, rags, and your new battery.
 The steps to remove the battery are as follows: